andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 For Viz no. 7, see the map [here](https://public.tableau.com/views/Top10MostPopularStartStationsforCasualRiders-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+This highlights the top 10 start stations for casuals, where all of them are noteworthy locations for leisure and tourism, such as Theater on the Lake, Shedd Aquarium, Adler Planetarium and more.

 ### Visualization 8: Start station location for members

 For Viz no. 8, see the map [here](https://public.tableau.com/views/Top10MostPopularStartStationsforMemberRiders-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+We

 ### Visualization 9: End station for location for casuals